Mike is a delivery driver and extremely amateur writer living in Lakemore Ohio south of Akron, Ohio.

 The Miss and the Kiss

 Jenny said, “I don’t want you to get the wrong impression.”
 John went to pull his hand away, but she held on.
 Jenny said, “I want you to kiss me.”
 John turned to her.
 He seemed nervous.
 She said, “it will just be a kiss and nothing more.”
 John nodded.
 For a second, she wondered if this was a mistake.
 He leaned in.
 Jenny said, “I think you are going to have to get a little closer to me.”
-He moved in and they came face-to-face.
-He closed his eyes which was a mistake.
+He moved in, and they came face-to-face.
+He closed his eyes, which was a mistake.
 Their noses collided in a thump.
-Then quickly recovering, she turned her head to the right, but he turned to the left and they collided again.
+Then quickly recovering, she turned her head to the right, but he turned to the left, and they collided again.
 Jenny said, “please open your eyes.”
 They both laughed.
 The laughter seemed to take all the edge out of the moment.
 The next time he went to the right as they met lips to lips.
 John jumped and said he had to go.
-In his haste to run away, his shorts got caught on a corner of the bleachers and he inadvertently flashed her.
-He quickly recovered and ran away.
-He left his shirt, phone and book bag behind.
+In his haste to run away, his shorts got caught on a corner of the bleachers, and he inadvertently flashed her.
+John quickly recovered and ran away.
+He left his shirt, phone, and book bag behind.
 Jenny took his stuff and left a note for him.